 Gary Barker, PhD, is a leading global voice in engaging men and boys in advancing gender equality and positive masculinities.
 He is the CEO and founder of Promundo, which has worked for 20 years in more than 40 countries.
 Beginning in low-income areas of Rio de Janeiro, Brazil, Promundo’s approaches have been incorporated into ministries of health and education around the world.
 Promundo is a Global Consortium with members in Brazil, the US, Democratic Republic of the Congo and Portugal.
 Gary is co-founder of MenCare, a global campaign working in 45 countries to promote men’s involvement as caregivers, and co-founder of MenEngage, a global alliance of more than 700 NGOs.
 He co-created and leads the International Men and Gender Equality Survey (IMAGES), the largest-ever survey of men’s attitudes and behaviors related to violence, fatherhood, and gender equality.
 He is a co-author of the 2015 and 2017 State of the World's Fathers reports.
 He has advised the UN, the World Bank, numerous national governments, and key international foundations and corporations on strategies to engage men and boys in promoting gender equality.
 In 2017 he was named by Apolitical as one of the 20 most influential people in gender policy around the world.
 He is an Ashoka Fellow and received the Voices of Solidarity Award from Vital Voices for his work to engage men for gender equality.
 He holds a PhD in Developmental Psychology....MORE

-Giovanna Lauro is the Vice President of Programs and Research at Promundo.
-She has worked for more than a decade on the promotion of adolescents’ sexual and reproductive health and rights through gender-transformative approaches.
-Her areas of focus include research and programs targeting the prevention of harmful traditional practices and the engagement of men and boys in the prevention of gender-based violence.
+Giovanna Lauro is the Vice President of Programs & Research at Promundo.
+She has worked for over fifteen years on the promotion of sexual reproductive health and rights and the prevention of gender-based violence through gender-transformative approaches - including a focus on transforming masculinities by engaging men and boys in partnership with women, girls, and individuals of all gender identities.
 Prior to joining Promundo, Giovanna worked at the United Nations Foundation as Associate Director of the Women and Population Programme.
-She also worked on issues of diversity, race, and ethnicity at the London School of Economics, and researched harmful traditional practices among minority communities in several European countries at the University of Oxford, where she attained her PhD in Political Science.
+She also worked on issues of diversity, race, and ethnicity at the London School of Economics, and researched harmful traditional practices at the University of Oxford, where she attained her doctorate in Political Science.
 Her previous degrees include a Master’s degree from the Johns Hopkins School of Advanced International Studies with a focus on Public Health, and a BA from the University of Bologna....MORE

 Treasurer, ex firstname.lastname@example.org